pghvlaans/yalpack/README.md

 * Gather, store and check information about dynamic library usage
 * Search for which package provided which file/directory/symlink

-yalpack requires only a POSIX-compliant shell, util-linux, findutils, grep and tar to operate. gzip is needed for installation.
-Dependency resolution is not provided, and packages are still meant to be built from source. pkgcheck, libcheck, liblist and libprecise are intended as aids to dependency management, however.
+yalpack requires only a POSIX-compliant shell, coreutils, util-linux, findutils, grep and tar to operate. gzip is needed for installation.
+Dependency resolution is not provided, and packages are still meant to be built from source.
+A number of the included scripts are intended as aids to dependency management, however.

 Although the envisioned use case of yalpack is to add, upgrade and remove packages from on top of a "core" LFS system, it could also be used to manage every package once the temporary toolchain has been completed.
-This has been tested successfully for LFS 10.1 (SysVinit) (x86_64, Linux 5.12.3, gcc 10.3).
+This has been tested successfully for LFS 10.1 (SysVinit) (x86_64, Linux 5.12.3, host gcc 10.3).

 For installation and upgrades of yalpack, see INSTALL or run `make all` for details.